 Travere Therapeutics to Report First Quarter 2023 Financial Results

-/EIN News/ -- SAN DIEGO, April 26, 2023 (GLOBE NEWSWIRE) -- Travere Therapeutics, Inc. (NASDAQ: TVTX) today announced it will report first quarter 2023 financial results on Thursday, May 4, 2023, after the close of the U.S. financial markets.
+SAN DIEGO, April 26, 2023 (GLOBE NEWSWIRE) -- Travere Therapeutics, Inc. TVTX today announced it will report first quarter 2023 financial results on Thursday, May 4, 2023, after the close of the U.S. financial markets.
 The Company will host a conference call and webcast to discuss the financial results and provide a general business update at 4:30 p.m.
 ET.

 The webcast and dial-in information can be accessed on the Investor page of Travere's website at ir.travere.com/events-presentations.
 Following the live webcast, an archived version of the call will be available for 30 days on the Company's website.